stephaneVercouillieBMID/slate/source/index.html.md

 The itsme App itself also leverages the OpenID Connect authentication flow to allow native apps to perform the authentication easily and safely.
 By using this flow, the end user will be automatically redirected from your App (or your web page in the mobile browser) to the itsme App.
 After authenticating himself (or rejecting the authentication), he will be redirected back to your App.

-In order to trigger this flow, the following conditions  be met:
+In order to trigger this flow, the following conditions MUST be met:
-- The Authorization Request msut be sent to the following authorization endpoint: `https://mobileapp.sixdots.be/mobile/authorize`
+- The Authorization Request is sent to the following authorization endpoint: `https://mobileapp.sixdots.be/mobile/authorize`
-- The itsme App MUST be installed on the device where the
+- The itsme App and your App (or the mobile browser sending

  .